Food & Drink, Travel / 15 April 2026

 Rooms at The Black Bull

-Rooms at The Black Bull are all individually styled.
-Named after local Cumbrian fells, our room ‘Crook’ had the perfect balance of modern design versus classic countryside.
-With warm, ambient lighting set by the lamps for our arrival, we loved the chez longue, gigantic (and oh so comfortable bed), and the hotel’s dedication to local business – luxury British wool blankets from Laura’s Loom (based in Sedbergh) drape the beds, British wool carpets are from Wools of Cumbria and there are Petrichor toiletries in the bathroom which have been designed exclusively by The Sedbergh Soap Co. – especially for the Black Bull Inn.
+The hotel is also dedicated to local business which ties in with the owners’ commitment to sustainability – luxury British wool blankets draping the beds are from Laura’s Loom (based in Sedbergh), British wool carpets are from Wools of Cumbria and there are Petrichor toiletries in the bathroom which have been designed exclusively by The Sedbergh Soap Co. – especially for the Black Bull Inn.

-The Restaurant at The Black Bull
+Tsuchi at The Black Bull

 Sedbergh